 Eat This!
 Top your daily salad with a tablespoon of almond slivers or pecans or add some nuts to a rice or quinoa dish for some added crunch.
 They also make a tasty addition to chia pudding.

 Quinoa, once reserved for the uber-trendy and health-conscious, is now totally mainstream—and we love it!
 It’s the only whole grain that contains all nine essential amino acids, making it a stellar vegan source of protein.
-“Cooked quinoa packs 8 grams of protein per cup, contains twice as much fiber as most other grains, and provides heart-healthy unsaturated fats,” explains Alissa Rumsey, R.D. and spokesperson for the Academy of Nutrition and Dietetics.
+“Cooked quinoa packs 8 grams of protein per cup, contains twice as much fiber as most other grains, and provides heart-healthy unsaturated fats,” explains Alissa Rumsey, R.D. and former spokesperson for the Academy of Nutrition and Dietetics.
 “Protein, fat and fiber all help to slow down digestion, which keeps you full for longer and can help with weight control.”
 But you’ve got to eat it in moderation to reap the flat-belly benefits.
 “If you’re using quinoa as a main dish, 1 cup is a good portion to stick to and clocks in at about 220 calories.
 If having it as a side dish, go with 1/2 cup,” suggests Rumsey.

 Another warning: The grain also contains saponins, a naturally-occurring chemical that covers the grain and can cause stomach troubles if you don’t wash it before cooking.
 Simply limit your intake if you find quinoa gives you tummy trouble.